A Skip to content

 As an employee, you play a vital role in keeping yourself and others safe.
 Your responsibilities include:

-• Reporting hazards or damaged equipment immediately
+• Reporting risks or broken equipment right away

-• Following all site-specific risk assessment protocols
+• Following all the rules for risk assessment at that site

 Employer Responsibilities for Working at Height Safety